 Many of the early social scientists in the United States had a background as preachers or missionaries.
 Slowly they realized that they could use the criteria of social science in the study of religion.
-This is what we too will do in dealing with religion in Volume 6 of The Many-Splendored Society: Beauty, Sacredness and Virtue.
-We shall treat religion as a natural and universal part of social reality, particularly what we know as "virtual reality" (1: 84-85).
+This is what we too will do in dealing with religion.6 We shall treat religion as a natural and universal part of social reality, particularly what we know as "virtual reality."7